 For other applications the following methods should work well, as always test your application method before full application to a large project.
 We strive to provide the best information and assistance possible.
 If you have any question or feedback, please call.

-Pure Tung Oil comes from cold pressing of the seeds or nuts of the Tung tree, which mainly grow in the mountainous regions of China away from industrialization and pollution.
+Tung Oil comes from cold pressing of the seeds or nuts of the Tung tree, which mainly grow in the mountainous regions of China away from industrialization and pollution.
 Climate, soil and air quality are essential for high quality oil.
-Ours is 100% Pure Chinese Tung Oil, which is also known as China wood oil and is an all-natural finish manufactured by pressing the tung nut, no petroleum distillates or other additives – just pure oil.
+Ours is 100% Pure Chinese Tung, which is also known as China wood oil and is an all-natural finish manufactured by pressing the tung nut, no petroleum distillates or other additives – just pure oil.
 Some low priced marketers will package South American Tung Oil (dark, greenish in color) and sell it as the higher quality Chinese.
 Chinese Tung is available in 3 grades, we only offer the best available, Grade 1 yellow.
-This high quality oil offers superior color, faster drying and a long term elastic finish.
-Elasticity is an important factor as the oil must continue to flex with the expansion and contraction of the substrate on which it is applied.
+This high quality offers superior color, faster drying and a long term elastic finish.
+Elasticity is an important factor as it must continue to flex with the expansion and contraction of the substrate on which it is applied.

 It’s one of the first and remains to be one of the only truly “Green” or environmentally friendly finishes.
 It is all natural and contains zero VOC’s.
 It’s an all-natural finishing product that provides a tough, flexible and highly water-resistant coating or wood finish.
 It is classed as a drying oil along with linseed, poppy seed, safflower seed, walnut, soybean, oiticica and a few other oils.
 Although it is relatively new to the Western world, it has been known for centuries to the Chinese, and until this century, China was the main source.
 It comes from the seed of the tung trees, Aleurites fordii and Aleurites montana, deciduous trees that are very susceptible to frost damage.
 This vulnerability has restricted the cultivation of the trees to China and South America.
 It’s been used in the building trades as a treatment for both stone and wooden structures; in marine trades as a preservative and water repellant on wooden boats for centuries.
 It is said to have been introduced to the West by Marco Polo.
 From the 13th to the 19th century, tung oil had only limited use in the West.
 More recently, it’s gained favor over linseed oil for wood finishing because it is faster drying and does not darken as much with age.